maracorina/soa/README.md

   - Spring microservice that manages the OAuth log in using Github account employee-app
   - Helidon microservice that manage CRUD operations on Employee and Article entity;
+  The back end of the application is a microservice that's coded in Java and uses libraries from the Helidon project The core of the application is the Main class and the EmployeeService class.
+The Main class loads the microservice and starts a Netty web server.
+The EmployeeService class defines the end points for the application and handles requests and responses.
+The application has only one microservice.
+But, a typical production application is likely to contain more services.

+Note that the application is designed to be stateless.
+All data should be pushed to the database for persistence.
+This approach allows you to scale the application easily.

+employee-app

+The application implements the data access object (DAO) pattern and can be configured for two persistence stores.
+By default, the application uses a mock database written with in-memory ArrayList classes so you can test the application locally or in a Kubernetes cluster without a database connection.
+This configuration is selected in the src\main\resources\application.yaml file by setting the drivertype to Array.
+This guide only covers the ArrayList version of the application without a formal database.

+To connect the application to an Oracle database, edit the src\main\resources\application.yaml file, fill the user, password, and hosturl properties and set the drivertype property to Oracle.
+This application configuration allows you to use an Oracle database as a persistence store.
+The code for using an Oracle database for persistence is not covered in this guide.

 # Authorization
 The application uses a separate Spring microservice for authorization based on OAuth.